swapnanilsharma/alef_education/ARCHITECTURE.md

 Trade-off:
 - No built-in filtering, hybrid search, or reranking unless explicitly added.

+Alternative considered:
+- Managed vector databases (OpenSearch/Pinecone/Weaviate) were not chosen for this assignment to keep setup local and reproducible.

 ### 3) LangGraph for QA orchestration
 Choice:
 - Use a graph workflow with explicit steps: safety classification, retrieval, confidence gating, answer generation, and logging.